damopi/DIAS2P/README.md

 In daemon mode, the app will log the FPS rate every minute, and it might log hundreds of `jetson.inference -- PyDetection_Dealloc()` messages per minute.
-If gStreamer fails to set up the pipelines, this will not happen, and 30 seconds after starting up, systemd will kill and restart `main.py`.
+If gStreamer fails to set up the pipelines, this will not happen, and 30 seconds after starting up, systemd will kill and restart `main.py` (this is dutifully logged by systemd in the same logs;
+just remember that journalctl does not update the logs it displays to you, so you have to quit journalctl and run it again in order to see new logs).
 If you see this happening, please stop the daemon:

 ```
 sudo systemctl stop DIAS2P.service